centau/ecr/docs/tut/crash-course.md

 `added` is fired *after* the component is set.

-`changed` and `removed` is fired *before* the component is removed, so you can still retrieve the old value if needed.
+`changed` and `removed` is fired *before* the component is changed or removed, so you can still retrieve the old value if needed.

 You cannot modify the registry within a listener, they should only be used to help track entities or clean up values.